 These are unprecedented times.
 Moving forward, we can’t predict what the new normal will be, but there will likely be a lasting change in shopper behavior.
 Retailers are attracting new shoppers while shoppers are trying new categories, often through new methods.
 Understanding the “why” behind these transitions is essential to retailer success in the future.

 With our extensive set of data, we’re here to help you navigate these dynamic circumstances.
 We’re actively monitoring the situation and offering the most up-to-date information weekly on consumer behavior.
-Visit our website to view our regularly updated Shopping Behavior Index providing a weekly year-over-year index of sales in 16 retail channels, an Early Read Index with data on the most recent two weeks of shopper behavior, and our Stockpiling Index measuring in-store bulk buying behavior in response to COVID-19.
+Visit our website to view our regularly updated Shopping Behavior Index which provides a weekly year-over-year index of sales in 16 retail channels, an Early Read Index with data on the most recent two weeks of shopper behavior, and our Stockpiling Index measuring in-store bulk buying behavior in response to COVID-19.

 If you’d like to delve more deeply into the data presented here, we invite you to listen to our webinar replay.
 To find out how your brand or category is affected by COVID-19, please contact your Numerator Customer Success and Consultants or get in touch with us.